 After your DNS service is installed it’ll determine whether you have a static IP address or if it’s been configured automatically.

-For servers that automatically obtain the IP address, the Windows Components Wizard will prompt you to configure a static IP address.
+For servers that automatically obtain the IP address, the Windows Components Wizard will prompt you to configure a IP address.
 This means you’ll need to:

 - Go to the Local Area Connection Properties dialog box